browneyedsoul/remnote-plugins/packages/kanban/README.md

 - To change the color of a Kanban column, click on the header of the column you want to change.
 - Highlight the header and use the highlighter tool to choose a new color for the column.
+- A shortcut key for kanban entry is available and can be configured

 ## Demo